Israel-Charles/AV-Learning-Resources/Lab1-InstallROS2.md

 ---

-## 8. Source ROS 2 Automatically
+## 8. Source ROS 2

-You must source ROS every time you open a terminal.
+You must source ROS every time you open a terminal. `source /opt/ros/humble/setup.bash`

-We will automate this.
+> Replace ` .bash` with your shell extension if you’re not using bash.
+You can find out which shell you are using by running the command `echo $0`.
+That command shows the shell that was used to start the current session.
+Some examples are: `setup.bash`, `setup.sh`, `setup.zsh`.

+### Source ROS 2 Automatically (Optional)

 ```bash
 echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc